svalcken/fritzbox_exporter/README.md

         	The address to listen on for HTTP requests. (default ":9133") -test
         	print all available metrics to stdout
+      -username
+            The username for requests to the FRITZ!Box UPnP service -password
+            The password for requests to the FRITZ!Box UPnP service

 ## Exported metrics